JosephMatino/MultiAiFilePaster/docs/internal/ENV_MCP.md

 6. Results are returned instantly; no network calls, no remote services.

 ### Reusing In Other Projects
 Copy `mcp-servers/`, `.vscode/mcp.json`, and `requirements.txt` into a new repo.
-Adjust or remove tools you don't need.
-Update any project‑specific constants in the analysis scripts.
+Adjust or remove tools you do not need.
+Update any project-specific constants in the analysis scripts.
 Run the setup task; tools will appear automatically in compatible MCP clients.

 ### Mental Model
 “Local JSON API of project-aware utilities.”
 Each tool is a small focused function; no persistent DB, no background daemon, no external telemetry.